Manikranth/Notes/Terraform/Notes.md

 ### **Handling Access & Secret Keys the Right Way in Providers**

-If you download the AWS CLI you do not need to put the access_key & secret_key.
-And take the from the AWS credintonal file.
+You do not need to put the access_key & secret_key if you download the AWS CLI.
+And take the from the AWS credential file.

 ```